jurair140/kfc-clone/README.md

 its just a frondent for practicing the bootstrap and css

-pppp